apache/pulsar/site2/docs/functions-concepts.md

  * Event time is defined based on the timestamps that come with the event record.
 It guarantees event time correctness but also offers more data buffering and a limited completeness guarantee.

 Delivery Semantic Guarantees.
- * Currently, window function does not support `Effectively-once` delivery semantics.
+ * Currently, window function does not support `MANUAL` and  `Effectively-once` delivery semantics.

 :::